Did you know?

 British Lieutenant Hector Macdonald was freed after capture by the Boers because of his bravery.

 In 1877 Britain annexed the Transvaal republic, which led to the start of the first South African War (also known as the Anglo-Boer War and by the Boers as the War of Independence) on 16 December 1880.
-After a number of battles the combatants met at Majuba Hill on 27 February 1881.
+After a number of battles the combatants met at The Battle of Majuba Hill on 27 February 1881.

-The British commander, Major-General Sir George Colley, had the previous day occupied the summit of the hill presumably to outflank the Boer positions at Laing's Nek.
+The British commander, Major-General Sir George Colley, had occupied the summit of the hill the previous day, presumably to outflank the Boer positions at Laing's Nek.
 Nearly half his men were from the 92nd (Gordon) Highlanders.

-Colley, who until then was highly regarded, took no artillery with him nor did he ask his troops to dig in.
+Colley, who until then was highly regarded, took no artillery with him, nor did he ask his troops to dig in.
 While he assumed the Boers would disperse when they became aware of his position, they instead organised a storming party led by Nicolas Smit.

 In panic, the surviving British fell into disarray and fled down the hill, where many more were killed, injured or captured.
-They tried to mount a rearguard action but this had little impact on this major battle in the first South African War (formerly known as the Anglo-Boer War).
-The Battle of Majuba Hill led to the British signing a truce on 6 March and a peace treaty 2 weeks later.
+They tried to mount a rearguard action but this had little impact on the outcome of the battle in the first South African War (formerly known as the Anglo-Boer War).
+Approximately 200 British troops were killed, but only two Boers were lost during the battle.